 Before you can use NetherLight, you must complete the application form and sign the connection agreement.

 SURF will then send you the connection agreement for NetherLight.
 Sign and return the connection agreement.
 Work on implementing your connection cannot begin until you have signed this agreement.
-View the standard connection agreement.
+View the template of the NetherLight agreement (PDF).

 The NetherLight NOC will contact you to agree the details and date and time of your connection.